Bylaws of the

-SECTION 7.
+SECTION 3.
 Advisory Council.
-The Board of Directors will create a National Advisory Council for the Corporation consisting of designated leaders in media, technology, and education.
+The Board of Directors may at its discretion create a National Advisory Council for the Corporation consisting of designated leaders in media, technology, and education.

-Section 7.2 Meetings.
+Section 3.2.
+Meetings.
 The Council will meet as needed.
-Meetings will be convened and chaired by the President.
+Meetings will be convened and chaired by the President or their designee.

-Section 7.3 Purpose.
-The purpose of the National Advisory Council is to provide an opportunity for networking and information sharing among members, as well as to provide counsel to the Corporation.
+Section 3.3.
+Purpose.
+The purpose of the National Advisory Council is to provide counsel to the Corporation on matters related to media literacy education research, policy and practice.
 The Advisory Council will have no formal role in the leadership or management of the Corporation.
-Advisory Council members will not automatically be granted voting member status, though they may achieve such status by becoming regular members of the organization.

 RECORDS AND PROPERTY